Sign Up to be a Precinct Election Official

 If you are available on Election Day

-Come work with us as a Poll Worker!
+Come work with us as a Precinct Election Official

-Why would I consider being a Poll Worker?
+Why would I consider being a Precinct Election Official?

 - This is an important role in our democracy.